Nowhere is a Place: Travels in Chilean Patagonia

 SERRANO & BALMACEDA GLACIER WITH SERRANO RIVER NAVIGATION

 The trip starts with a drive from Patagonia Camp to Puerto Natales where you will board a catamaran cruising the Señoret Canal towards Mount Balmaceda.
 Well into the Señoret canal you will come up to Guanaco island where frequent sightings of small, pretty, Magellanic dolphins can be expected.
 From there bird watching continues, this time it is about cormorants on a renowned cliff, where you can find them stretching their wings and exposing them to the wind.
 You will also be able to watch sea lions, gaze at waterfalls, and catch sight of condors.
 Your trip will continue towards Mount Balmaceda where you will come across the glacier of the same name, landing afterwards at Puerto Toro.
 From there you will take a stroll towards the Serrano glacier.
 The round trip should take about 1 hour.
 You will also walk along the shore of Laguna Témpanos (Iceberg Pond) in the company of our bilingual guide.
 You will pass through a native tree forest, whose main species are the Coigüe (or Magellanic Beech), Ñirre (Antartic Beech) and Ciruelillo (Embothrium Coccineum).
-Passengers will have the opportunity to enjoy impressive vegetation in contrast with clear sky, and astounding icebergs, all against the spectacular backdrop of the Serrano glacier.
-Upon arrival at the Serrano River, you will board a zodiac boat, giving you more outstanding views of the Paine Massif and surrounding woods.
+Passengers will have the opportunity to enjoy an impressive vegetation in contrast with a clear sky, impressive icebergs, all this against the spectacular backdrop of the Serrano glacier.
+Once getting to the Serrano river, you will board a zodiac boat, giving you more outstanding views of the Paine massif and surrounding woods.
 Upon arrival at Puerto Chaitén, a Patagonia Camp van will be waiting to take you back to the Camp.

 This excursion is not included in the all-inclusive programs and bears an additional cost.

-11 Depart Punta Arenas Airport on flight to Santiago de Chile and you overnight flight to USA.
+Depart Punta Arenas Airport on flight to Santiago de Chile and you overnight flight to USA.